ARPOISE/ARpoise/php/dir/README.md

 If there are no layers within range of the client's location, an empty list of layer definitions is returned.

-In the ARpoiseDirectory back end, the layers can be placed at the desired GPS coodinates either by typing in the coordinates directly, or with a Google Maps based click-and-drag web interface.
+To configure this in the ARpoiseDirectory Back End, the layers can be placed at the desired GPS coodinates either by typing in the coordinates directly, or with a Google Maps based click-and-drag web interface.

 ## Documentation: